 Why: they provide energy, fibre, vitamins and minerals.

 What: milk, dairy products, meat, pulses and fish (limit oily fish to two portions per week).

 Why: they provide protein for growth, vitamins and minerals but too much can be fattening and cause other health issues.

-What: fat (butter, margarine, oils, cream), fried foods (crisps, chips etc), sugary foods (cakes, biscuits, sweets, soft drinks, ice cream etc).
+What: fat (butter, margarine, oils, cream), fried foods (fries, potato chips etc), sugary foods (cakes, biscuits, sweets, soft drinks, ice cream etc).